-The commercial (real property) appraisal department is responsible for the valuation of all commercial real property, including land and improvements, located within the boundaries of the Parker Appraisal District's jurisdiction.
-For 2019, this included approximately 6,000 vacant parcels and 2,800 improved parcels.
-Commercial real property types generally include multi-family, office, retail, warehouse/manufacturing and various other categories of business related facilities.
+The commercial (real property) appraisal division is responsible for the valuation of all commercial real property, including land and improvements, located within the boundaries of the Parker County Appraisal District's jurisdiction.
+For 2021, this included approximately 6,577 vacant parcels and 3,148 improved parcels.
+Commercial real property types generally include multi-family, office, retail, warehouse/manufacturing and various other categories of business-related facilities.
 The staff appraisers also value all commercial vacant parcels.
 In general terms, the commercial appraisal staff is responsible for the establishing market value on any real property for which the highest and best use is determined to be non-residential.

 Commercial appraisal assignments are kept delineated from residential assignments based on state code guidelines, established by the State Property Tax Division.
-Generally, the commercial staff handles B2, C1, and all F category properties.
+Generally, the commercial staff handles Category B, C1, and all F category properties.
 Residential properties located in areas of transition to commercial, or interim-use properties, are also valued by the commercial division.
 If the interim-use property does not have a residential homestead exemption, the property data and valuation models, for these accounts, are maintained by the commercial division.
-Otherwise, the records are maintained in the residential system, for purposes of calculating the 10% limitation on increases to the appraised value for a property with a general residential homestead exemption.
-A description of these state codes is provided in the appendix.
+Otherwise, the records are maintained by the residential division, for purposes of calculating the 10% limitation on increases to the appraised value for a property with a general residential homestead exemption.

 Commercial appraisers are required to value the fee simple interest of properties according to statute.
-However, the affect of easements, restrictions, encumbrances, leases, contracts or special appraisal provisions are considered on an individual basis, as is the appraisement of any non- exempt taxable fractional interests in real property (i.e. certain multi-family housing projects).
+However, the effect of easements, restrictions, encumbrances, leases, contracts or special appraisal provisions are considered on an individual basis, as is the appraisement of any non- exempt taxable fractional interests in real property (i.e., certain multi-family housing projects).
 Fractional interests or partial holdings of real property are appraised in fee simple for the whole property and divided programmatically based on their prorated interests.